haxtheweb/edtechjoker/draft-outline.md

 - Questions
 - get ahead: install nodejs, npm, git, yarn, VSCode / and IDE on your machine
 ## Thurs: JS Ecosystem
-- Short lecture on ecosystem
+- Short lecture on the modern web ecosystem
 - Activity:
   - Get a partner; this is your pair programmer for the semester
   - Find another pair.
 This is your team of 4. (one group will be solo and that's ok)
   - All teams must install nodejs, npm, git, yarn, VSCode / IDE and be able to create a open-wc boilerplate
+  - If you run into roadblocks we'll work through them together.
+If your team gets the activity completed, help surrounding teams.
+We need everyone to be on this page before we can move forward
 ## Homework
-- If you haven't finished the group activity of getting everything installed; do this on your own time
+- If you haven't finished the group activity of getting everything installed; do this on your own time.
+We all need to get this setup before we can move forward
 - Setup account on dev.to / github / join slack channels for project
 - Write a blog post introducing yourself, and why you are interested in web development
 - Write a blog post on how to get dependencies installed for your machine to teach someone else how to install open-wc